hstrohm/ImageSummarization/README.md

 Our survey is linked [here](https://docs.google.com/forms/d/1AErXKhsPgB2svVDI0yZcdJ-jh3XHiOOCuka5DMcZZtM/edit?ts=5eaef2a2). </br>

 ### Key Takeaways
+* When many objects are detected, it is hard to succinctly summarize the image as it's hard to determine which of those objects are the most important in this case.
+Something like size would miss important small objects and detection certainly from the NN doesn't make sense at all.

 ### References
 1. Falomir, Zoe, et al. "Describing images using qualitative models and description logics."
 Spatial Cognition & Computation 11.1 (2011): 45-74.